james-whiteside/ebsd-utils/README.md

 #### Channelling fractions

 This option adds a column of ion channelling fractions to the analysis and generates a channelling fraction map.
-Channelling fractions are generated using a Monte Carlo simulation [[2]](#references).
+Channelling fractions are derived from a model calibrated with a Monte Carlo simulation [[2]](#references).
 Original simulation code written by Dr G. Hobler.
 See the associated [config options](#channelling-fraction-options) for parameters.

 #### Orientation clusters